-An arborist report was prepared to document the existing trees within and adjacent to the project site by Kurt Flouts, Arborist Consultant (September 2021), and is contained in Appendix B The conclusions and recommendations of this report are discussed in the following section.
+This section is based on a Biological Evaluation prepared for the project site by Live Oak Associates, Inc. (March 8, 2022).
+A copy of this report is provided as Appendix B. The conclusions and recommendations of this report are discussed in the following section.